NeuronSphere/hmd-meta-types/docs/build_services.rst

                 self.operations[fn.__name__] = { "fn": fn, "required":required, **kwds}

-Usage of above service would look as follows
+Creation of above service in a deployable Docker image would look as follows

 .. code-block::